 Skip to main content

-TOPIC 2: Thin-Films and New Concepts
+TOPIC 2: Perovskites and Other Thin-Films; Tandems; New Concepts

-2.1 Perovskite-based Tandems and Multijunctions
+2.1 Perovskite-based Tandem and Multijunction devices

 2.2 Perovskites

-2.3 Compound and Organic Semiconductors
+2.3 Compound (Chalcogenide, Kesterite, III-V) and Organic Devices

 Compound semiconductors (e.g. II-VI and III-V) and organic devices, materials, surfaces/interfaces and contacts, processing, measurement and characterisation, modelling.
 Novel cell architectures, materials, technologies and processing for single and multi-junction cells.
 Work related to improving the lifetime and reliability of such devices.
-Tandem devices that do not involve perovskite.
+Multijunction devices that do not involve perovskite.

 The broad family of chalcogenide and kesterite thin film technologies, e.g. CI(G)S and CZTS, as well as CdTe, are contained in this subtopic; Polymer, organic and dye-sensitized cells and devices are also included.
 Devices, materials, surfaces/interfaces and contacts, modelling, processing, up-scaling technologies and strategies, quality control, lifetime and reliability measurement and characterisation are all covered.
 III-V and related compound semiconductors.
-Tandem devices that are not covered under subtopic 2.1 (N.B. for research into the transformation of single-junction silicon cells into designs appropriate for use as silicon bottom cells in tandem devices, please see Subtopic 1.3).
+Multijunction devices that are not covered under subtopic 2.1 (N.B. for research into the transformation of single-junction silicon cells into designs appropriate for use as silicon bottom cells in multijunction devices, please see Subtopic 1.3).

 2.4 New Materials, Devices and Conversion Concepts

 New cell materials and concepts, e.g., use of nanotechnologies and quantum effects.
 New module materials and concepts.
+Application of AI techniques for selection or development of novel materials, cell and module concepts.

-2.5 New Modelling and Characterisation Techniques
+2.5 New Modelling and Characterization Techniques

 This subtopic comprises all theoretical work on photovoltaic conversion as well as, for instance, measurement techniques to reveal e.g., atomic structures or electronic properties.